-Native to California.
-This is a rather uncommon plant in nature; blooms from spring to early summer, with 1-in.-long blossoms that resemble snapdragons (Antirrhinum).
-Flowers are held in tiers at top of 1- to 2-ft.-tall, somewhat hairy stems.
+This California native is rather uncommon in nature.
+It blooms from spring to early summer, with 1-in.-long blossoms that resemble snapdragons (Antirrhinum).
+Flowers are held in tiers at top of 1–2-ft.-tall, somewhat hairy stems.
 The upper lip of the flower is white, the lower one rose or violet.
-Plant produces oblong leaves to 2 in. long.
-Gives light, dainty effect in front of borders, scattered under deciduous trees, or as bulb cover.
+The plant produces oblong leaves to 2 in. long.
+Gives a light, dainty effect in front of borders, scattered under deciduous trees, or as bulb cover.